Mongol epic poetry

-Epic poetry, or tuuli in Mongolian, is an important genre of Mongol oral literature.
+Epic poetry, or tuuli in Mongolian, is a substantial genre of Mongol oral literature, with features reminiscent of Germanic alliterative verse.
 The two most well-known epics are the Jangar and the Geser.
 These tuuli are commonly sung with instruments such as the Morin khuur (horse-head fiddle) and the Tovshuur (lute).
-Most epics deal with topics of the history of the Mongols, their ideal worlds and heroes, and the acquisition of new lands.
-Epics are performed mostly as celebrations or during important events.
+Most epics describe topics relating to Mongolian history, their ideal worlds and heroes, and the acquisition of new lands.
+Epics are performed mostly during important events such as celebrations.
 Mongol epic poetry has, as of 2009, been on the UNESCO List of Intangible Cultural Heritage in Need of Urgent Safeguarding.

 History

 Epics were, until the 17th century, not put in writing.
 Although epics are still passed down orally, they have been written down, and some performers add to their own performances through reading the written versions of the epics.
 Epics such as the Geser were passed to the Mongols through writing (the first edition of the epic in Mongolian being published in the 18th century) and then Mongolized to become Mongol epics.
 The Jangar, too, took its current form sometime in the 18th century with the Kalmyks.

 During the Second World War, the government of the Soviet Union promoted the Geser as a way to foster patriotism among Buryats.
 However, in the years following the war until the death of Joseph Stalin in 1953, the epic tradition was attacked as "feudal" and anti-Russian.

 Mongolia under the Mongolian People's Republic suppressed traditional Mongolian culture, and Mongolia experienced rapid globalization, urbanization, and modernization.
 However, this came at the cost of decreasing popular interest in epics, leading to less experienced epic singers and less performances in the long-run.
 In order to counteract this, the Mongolian government passed the National Safeguarding Plan of the Mongolian Epic in 2011.
 As such, they began to collaborate with NGOs to hold epic performance competitions, give epic singers awards, recognition and money, and promote social awareness through including the epic tradition in modern media.